-Recruitment and selection checklist Initials Date Pre-interview: muais Date Planning - Timetable decided: job specification and description and other documents to be provided to • applicants, reviewed and updated as necessary.
-Application form seeks all relevant information and includes relevant statements about references etc Vacancy advertised (where appropriate) Advertisement includes reference to safeguarding policy, that is, statement of commitment to safeguarding and promoting welfare of children and need for successful applicant to be DBS checked Applications on receipt - Scrutinised - any discrepancies/anomalies/gaps in employment noted to explore if candidate considered for short-listing Short-list prepared References - seeking Sought directly from referee on short-listed candidates; ask recommended specific questions; include statement about liability for accuracy References - on receipt Checked against information on application; scrutinised; any discrepancy/issue of concern noted to take up with referee and/or applicant (at interview if possible) (If received by email - accompanying email to verify authenticity.
-If not from professional email address, follow up to ensure authenticity) Invitation to interview - Includes all relevant information and instructions and the self-disclosure form.
-Interview arrangements - At least two interviewers; panel members have authority to appoint; have met and agreed issues and questions/assessment criteria/standards Interview - Explores applicants' suitability for work with children as well as for the post Self-Disclosure - Completed self-disclosure is submitted and seen by the member of the panel who is safer recruitment trained.
-Note: identity and qualifications of successful applicant verified on day of interview by scrutiny of appropriate original documents; copies of documents taken and placed on file; where appropriate applicant completed application for DBS disclosure Conditional offer of appointment: pre appointment 1 1 checks.
-Offer of appointment is made conditional on satisfactory completion of the following preappointment checks and, for non-teaching posts, a probationary period References before confirmation of appointment: (if not obtained and scrutinised previously) (If received by email - accompanying email to verify authenticity.
-If not from professional email address, follow up to ensure authenticity) Identity (if that could not be verified at interview) Qualifications (if not verified on the day of interview) Permission to work in UK, if required School record sight of DBS certificate - where appropriate satisfactory DBS certificate.
-DBS Barred list check - applicant is not barred from working with Children (this must be completed before the applicant commences work) Childcare (Disqualification) Regulations 2009 , .
-Letter - for any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
-Health - the candidate is medically fit Medical Pre Employment Questionnaire Brabibition from Topphing Work Check For Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
-Qualified Teacher Status (QTS) Check - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) or Certificate of Education (Cert.
+- appropriate original documents; copies of documents taken and placed on file, where appropriate applicant completed application for DBS disclosure Conditional offer of appointment: pre appointment checks.
+Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a probationary period References before confirmation of appointment: (if not obtained and scrutinised previously) (If received by email - accompanying email to verify authenticity.
+If not from professional email address, follow up to ensure authenticity) Identity (if that could not be verified at interview) Evidence to be kept in HR file Qualifications (if not verified on the day of interview) / Evidence to be kept in HR file Permission to work in UK, if required Evidence to be kept in HR file School record sight of DBS certificate - where appropriate satisfactory DBS certificate. appropriate satisfactory DDS certificate.
+DBS Barred list check - applicant is not barred from working with Children (this must be completed before the applicant commences work) Childcare (Disqualification) Regulations 2009 Letter - for any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
+Health - the candidate is medically fit Medical Pre Employment Questionnaire Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
+Qualified Teacher Status (QTS) Check - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE), or Certificate of Education (Cert.
+Education (FGCE), or Certificate of Education (Cert.
 Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Overseas Checks - for individuals who have lived or worked abroad in the last 5 years.
-(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs)
+(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any

+education employer overseas in the same period)

+Statutory Induction Completed (for teachers who

+obtained QTS after 7 May 1999 and are not

+employed as NQTs)

-Risk Assessment - for Volunteers a written Risk assessment in relation to undertaking an Enhanced DBS Child Protection & Online safety training and other induction such as H&S, Safe Working Practice / code of staff behaviour, etc Including: Safeguarding & Child Protection Policy Safer Working Practice Guidance Whistleblowing procedures KCSiE & Annexe A ICT Acceptable Use Policy Online Safety Policy & Guidance Children Missing Education Policy Behaviour Policy
+Risk Assessment - for Volunteers a written Risk assessment in relation to undertaking an Enhanced DBS

+Child Protection & Online safety training and

+other induction such as H&S, Safe Working Practice

+/ code of staff behaviour, etc

+Including:

+Safeguarding & Child Protection Policy

+Safer Working Practice Guidance

+Whistleblowing procedures

+KCSiE Part 1 or Annex A & Annexe B

+ICT Acceptable Use Policy

+Online Safety Policy & Guidance

+Children Missing Education Policy

+Behaviour Policy

-Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils. "delivering" includes delivering lessons through distance learning or computer aided techniques.
-The activities
+Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils; assessing the development, progress, and attainment of pupils; and reporting on the development, progress, and attainment of pupils.

 "delivering" includes delivering lessons through distance learning or computer aided techniques.
-The activities specified above are not teaching work for the purposes of the Regulations if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher($\underline{2}$) or other person nominated by the head teacher to provide such direction and supervision.
+The activities specified above are not teaching work for the purposes of the Regulations if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher(2) or other person nominated by the head teacher to provide such direction and supervision. "delivering" includes delivering lessons through distance learning or computer aided techniques.
+The